“It is in collectivities that we find reservoirs of hope and optimism.”

 Actively manifest what you want your life to look like.
 Of course, the balance between manifestation and hope is delicate, and no one wants to set themselves up for heartache.
 But hope is something we could always use more of!

-Jess is a queer, non-binary educator, organizer, and parent living in rural Vermont with their partner, kiddo, and a baby on the way.
-They’re also the Director of Family Formation at Family Equality andbring with them years of experience working at the intersection of education, facilitation, and community building.
-Folks can get in contact with Jess here.
+Jess is a queer, non-binary educator, organizer, and parent living in rural Vermont with their partner and kiddos.
+They bring with them years of experience working at the intersection of education, facilitation, and community building.